debhem/OptFor-EU_WP1/README.md

 ## Brief description of each file...

-#### Scripts for Downloading CERRA climate variables
+## Scripts for Downloading CERRA climate variables...

 __Filename__: download_[EFMI_climate_variable]_CERRA.R

-#### This script automates the retrieval of CERRA reanalyses data for climate variables to be used in OptFor-EU.
-It uses the R programming language with the "ecmwfr" library to download the CERRA climate data.
+__Description__: Automates the retrieval of CERRA reanalyses data for climate variables to be used in OptFor-EU.
+Uses the R programming language with the "ecmwfr" library to download the CERRA climate data

-#### The data is requested in 3-hour intervals from 1984 to 2021, excluding years for which the data has already been downloaded.
+                 Data are requested in 3-hour intervals from 1984 to 2021, excluding years which have already been downloaded

-#### It:
+                 It...
-#### 1. Sets the Copernicus Data Store (CDS) API key for user authentication.
+                 1. Sets the Copernicus Data Store (CDS) API key for user authentication
-#### 2. Scans the directory containing already downloaded  data to identify years for which data is missing.
+                 2. Scans the directory containing already downloaded data to identify years for which data is missing
-#### 3. Constructs a data request for each missing year, specifying parameters such as the variable (specific humidity), model level, 3-hourly time steps, and output format.
+                 3. Constructs a data request for each missing year, specifying parameters such as the variable (specific humidity), model level, 3-hourly time steps, and output format
-#### 4. Sends the requests to the CDS API and saves the downloaded files in a specified folder with filenames reflecting the year and data resolution.
+                 4. Sends the requests to the CDS API and saves the downloaded files in a specified folder with filenames reflecting the year and data resolution
-#### The data is saved in GRIB format with filenames such as '[EFMI_climate_variable]_03h_1984.grib'.
+                 Data are saved in GRIB format with filenames such as '[EFMI_climate_variable]_03h_1984.grib'

-### Inputs:
-#### - Years of interest: 1984 to 2021
+__Inputs__: Years of interest: 1984 to 2021
-#### - Existing files in the directory: "nc/cerra/ws"
+            Existing files in the directory: "nc/cerra/ws"
-#### - CDS API key and user credentials
+            CDS API key and user credentials

-### Outputs:
-#### - GRIB files for the climate variable saved in the folder "nc/cerra/[name_of_variable]" with the naming format "ws_[year].grib".
+__Outputs__: GRIB files for the climate variable saved in the folder "nc/cerra/[name_of_variable]" with the naming format "ws_[year].grib"

 ### Prerequisites:
 #### - A valid CDS API key configured using `ecmwfr`.